Where Unwinding Meets Engagement: What is Active Relaxation?

 Feet → Point them toward your face, then curl your toes downward

-There is no right or wrong way to perform active relaxation, so long as you are engaging and relaxing your body at the same time.
-If you’re looking for some inspiration, though, here are some ideas.
+There is no right or wrong way to perform active relaxation as long as you are engaging and relaxing your body at the same time.
+If you’re looking for inspiration, here are some ideas to get you started!

 Go on a Solo Walk